UMM-CSci-3601-F17/sage-team-cheezit/README.md

 # CSCI 3601 Lab #4 - Mongo, Spark and Angular
 [![Build Status](https://travis-ci.org/UMM-CSci-3601/3601-lab4_mongo.svg?branch=master)](https://travis-ci.org/UMM-CSci-3601/3601-lab4_mongo)

-In this lab, you'll be working to re-implement the ToDO API, this time pulling data from a Mongo Database rather than a flat JSON file.
-You will also be implementing a new summary API which returns results of processing ToDO data.
+In this lab, you'll be working to re-implement the ToDo API, this time pulling data from a Mongo Database rather than a flat JSON file.
+You will also be implementing a new summary API which returns results of processing ToDo data.
 You will also be implementing a simple client-side application to view this data.

 Your specific tasks for this lab can be found in the [LABTASKS.md][labtasks] file in this repository.

 <!-- TOC depthFrom:1 depthTo:5 withLinks:1 updateOnSave:1 orderedList:0 -->
 ## Table of Contents
 - [Setup](#setup)